Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [Spigot](https://www.spigotmc.org/) - The original fork of Bukkit, improved performance vs CraftBukkit, still widely used, recommended alternative if for some reason you don't want to use PaperSpigot.

-- [PaperMC](https://papermc.io/) - Most popular JAR for Spigot/Bukkit, quite fast and stable, they roll out small patches at least every two days or so, a good choice if you're just starting with your MC server and don't have much experience because it's fast and simple.
+- [PaperMC](https://papermc.io/) - Most popular JAR for Spigot/Bukkit, quite fast and stable, they roll out small patches frequently, so it is a good choice if you're just starting with your MC server and don't have much experience.

 - [Tuinity](https://github.com/Spottedleaf/Tuinity) - PaperMC fork aimed at improving stability and performance at high player counts.